SWAG-Skay/SCP-343-For-YS/README.md

 # SCP-343 for your server!
-**Еhis plugin adds scp-343 to the game, it randomly teleports via throwing an ionette, gives out items via "throwing out a radio"**
+**This plugin adds scp-343 to the game, it randomly teleports via throwing an ionette, gives out items via "throwing out a radio"**

 **Commands for admins: 's343'**